dwyl/phoenix-chat-example/auth.md

 The `login/2` function redirects to the dwyl auth app.
 Read more about how to use the `AuthPlug.get_auth_url/2` function.
 Once authenticated,
- the user will be redirected to the `/` endpoint and a `jwt` session is created on the client.
+ the person will be redirected to the `/` endpoint and a `jwt` session is created on the client.

 The `logout/2` function invokes `AuthPlug.logout/1`,